heptarch/heptarch.github.io/drafts/demon.md

 politics—you might explain what has occupied you these last six months."

 Ellen pauses.
 "Flashing light along Holborn.
 Some bounces back, some does not."
 The Duke looks puzzled.
-"You did that two years ago."
+"As you did two years ago."
  Ellen continues: "Indeed.
 Now, however, lost light is recorded into the ethylene.
 Reflected light contains instructions to correct the old 'recordings'."
 The Duke: "How?"
 "From transmission coefficients and phase shifts.
 They translate into carefully